developer-zebra/developer-zebra-site/src/datawedge/6-4/guide/about/index.md

 * **[SET_CONFIG](../api/setconfig) -** create new, or overwrite or update an existing Profile
 * **[UNREGISTER_FOR_NOTIFICATION](../api/registerfornotification) -** cancels request for app notification.

-**DataWedge 6.3 builds on the new structure for launching Android intents introduced with DataWedge 6.2**, and can launch multiple intents as extras in a single intent action.
+**DataWedge 6.4 continues to build on the new structure for launching Android intents introduced with DataWedge 6.2**, and can launch multiple intents as extras in a single intent action.
 DataWedge continues to support all original commands using their original syntax.
 For details, see the [DataWedge API guide](../api/overview).

 ### Main Functionality
 The version of DataWedge documented in this guide provides the following primary functions and options: